Education Counts

 Participation in tertiary education in New Zealand.

-The following section summarises the key trends in enrolments and equivalent full-time students (EFTS) at universities, institutes of technology and polytechnics (ITPs), wānanga and government-funded private training establishments (PTEs).
-The data covers domestic and international students that were enrolled during the 12 months to the end of December 2021.
-Participation rates have been revised back to 2005 using the latest population estimates from Statistics NZ.
+The following section summarises the key trends in enrolments and equivalent full-time students (EFTS) at universities, polytechnics, wānanga and government-funded private training establishments (PTEs).
+The data covers domestic and international students that were enrolled during the 12 months to the end of December 2025.

 Total participation

-Table 1: Comparison of 2020 and 2021 domestic and international student enrolments, EFTS and participation rates
+Table 1: Comparison of 2024 and 2025 domestic and international student enrolments and EFTS

 Number of students enrolled Number of EFTS